Prince George of Greece and Denmark: High Commissioner of autonomous Crete

-In 1898, Turkish troops were ejected and a national government was set up, still nominally under Ottoman suzerainty.
+In 1898, Turkish troops were ejected and a new Greek-dominated government was set up, still nominally under Ottoman suzerainty.
 Prince George, not yet thirty, was made High Commissioner, and a joint Muslim-Christian assembly was part-elected, part-appointed.
-However, this was not enough to satisfy Cretan nationalists.
+However, this was not enough to satisfy Cretan desire for union with Greece.

 Eleftherios Venizelos was the leader of the movement to unite Crete with Greece.
 He had fought in the earlier revolts and was now a member of the Assembly, acting as minister of justice to Prince George.
 They soon found themselves opposed.
 George, a staunch royalist, had assumed absolute power.
 Venizelos led the opposition to this.
 In 1905, however, he summoned an illegal revolutionary assembly in Theriso, in the hills near Chania, the then capital of the island, the "Theriso revolt".

 During the revolt, the newly created Cretan Gendarmerie remained faithful to George.
 In this difficult period, the Cretan population were divided: in the 1906 elections the pro-Prince parties took 38,127 votes, while pro-Venizelos parties took 33,279.
 But the Gendarmerie managed to execute its duties without taking sides.
-Finally, British diplomats brokered a settlement and in September 1906 George was replaced by former Greek prime minister Alexandros Zaimis, and left the island.
-In 1908, the Cretan Assembly unilaterally declared enosis (union) with Greece.
+Finally, in September 1906, George was forced to resign and was replaced by former Greek prime minister and future president Alexandros Zaimis.
+George left the island and, in 1908, the Cretan Assembly unilaterally declared enosis (union) with Greece.

-In October 1912 George returned from Paris to Athens so that he could join the naval ministry as Greece prepared for war against Turkey.
+In October 1912 George returned from Paris to Athens so that he could join the naval ministry as Greece prepared for war against the Ottoman Empire.
 Later he served as aide-de-camp to King George who, however, was assassinated in March 1913.
-George went to Copenhagen to settle his father's financial affairs there, as he had never ceased to be a Prince of Denmark.
+Following the assassination, George temporarily moved to Copenhagen to settle his father's financial affairs there, as he had never ceased to be a Prince of Denmark.